PixiEditor/PixiBot/README.md

 You will need to tell the bot how it can log into Discord

-1. Go back to the bot's profile in the Developer Portal, click the "Reset Token" button and hit Copy to copy the token to your clipboard.
+1. Go to the Bot tab in the Discord Developer Portal and enable Message Content Intent

+2. Click the "Reset Token" button and hit Copy to copy the token to your clipboard.

     NOTE: Only share this token with someone you trust!
 Anyone with that token has full control over your bot.

-2. Create a file called `appsettings.json` and open it in your favorite text editor
+3. Create a file called `appsettings.json` and open it in your favorite text editor

-3. Put in the following JSON data and replace the <bot-token> with your actual bot token (Do not remove any quotation marks!)
+4. Put in the following JSON data and replace the <bot-token> with your actual bot token (Do not remove any quotation marks!)

 ```json
 {